 Laser hair removal training is not about learning how to press a button.
 It is about understanding how laser energy interacts with skin, how melanin competes for absorption, and how easily improper settings can lead to burns or hyperpigmentation.

-If you are considering laser hair removal certification, you need more than convenience.
+If you are considering laser hair removal training or certification, you need more than convenience.
 You need competence.

 Before starting your training, review certification, licensing requirements, and salary expectations to understand your career path in medical aesthetics.